AJ3651/TicTacToe/README.md

-# Rock Paper Scissors Demo
+# Tic Tac Toe Demo

 This is a web-sockets with socket.io two player game of Tic Tac Toe  with socket.io.